inspire-helsinki-2019/challenge/docs/signup.md

 ---
 # Sign up to challenges
 Teams have to sign up in order to to participate in the Inspire Helsinki 2019 Data Challenge.
-The hard deadline for the team sign up has been postponed to **Sun 8 September**.
+The hard deadline for the team sign up has been postponed to **22 September**.
 Please note that since the challenge work starts already on 1 September, the later a team signs up, the less of the offered benefits and support can be guaranteed.

 The team leader will be contacted soon after signing up for